Spanish far-right party backs formation of conservative govt in Andalusia - AFP | This Kiji

 The vote in the regional parliament on the formation of a new government could take place on January 16.

-The party, formed in late 2013 and led by former PP member Santiago Abascal, was energised by its tough opposition to Sanchez's handling of Catalonia's separatist push and a surge in the arrival of migrants.
+The party, formed in late 2013 and led by former PP member Santiago Abascal, was energised by its tough opposition to Socialist Prime Minister Pedro Sanchez's handling of Catalonia's separatist push and a surge in the arrival of migrants.

-It also defends bullfighting and hunting, wants separatist parties to be banned and calls for the national health service to cease paying for abortions.
+It wants to end regional governments in order to save money, defend national unity and ban separatist parties.
+Vox also calls for the national health service to cease paying for abortions.

 "Today begins the change in Andalusia," the head of the PP in Andalusia, Juan Manuel Moreno, told a separate news conference.